freeCodeCamp/guide/src/pages/bootstrap/bootstrap-icons/index.md

 <span class="glyphicon glyphicon-search" aria-hidden="true"></span>

 #### Bootstrap Glyphicon Class List:
 This is an example of the CSS classes that bootstrap provides for glyphicons.
-More of them is avalible [here](https://getbootstrap.com/docs/3.3/components/#glyphicons)
+More of them is available [here](https://getbootstrap.com/docs/3.3/components/#glyphicons)

 `.glyphicon glyphicon-plus` This is bootstrap's plus/add icon.